AriaSalvatrice/AriaModules/README.md

 ### The output of my modules belongs to you

-It should go without saying that no sane courtroom would ever humor the idea the output of my modules is original enough to be my copyright -- even that of Arcane, which directly outputs random data obtained from a server under my control.
+It should go without saying that no sane courtroom would ever humor the idea the output of my modules is original enough to be my copyright, even that of Arcane, which directly outputs random data obtained from a server under my control.

-Since courtooms are rarely sane, **I explicitly relinquish any claim of intellectual propery over the output of my modules**, not that I believe I ever had any.
+Since courtooms are rarely sane, **I explicitly relinquish any claim of intellectual propery over the output you obtain by operating my modules**, not that I believe I ever had any.
 Any song you make with them is yours alone.

 ### Source code of individual modules

 The code of the Aria Salvatrice Signature Series Synthesizer Modules is distributed under the [GNU General Public License v3.0 only](https://spdx.org/licenses/GPL-3.0-only.html).
 The modules come without any warranty and might recklessly endanger life and limb, the usual.

 ### Re-usable .hpp libraries

 Not that the code is very good, but some libraries I created for my own use are available under the less restrictive terms of the [Do What The Fuck You Want To Public License](https://spdx.org/licenses/WTFPL.html), to allow every VCV creator to do what the fuck they want.
 The files in question are [`src/components.hpp`](src/components.hpp), [`src/javascript.hpp`](src/javascript.hpp), [`src/lcd.hpp`](src/lcd.hpp), [`src/portablesequence.hpp`](src/portablesequence.hpp), [`src/prng.hpp`](src/prng.hpp), and [`src/quantizer.hpp`](src/quantizer.hpp).

 ### Faceplates

  [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/), with the exception of my signature logo, which is copyrighted, and generally not directly baked into my faceplate SVG files.
 You may freely distribute your faceplate edits to the VCV community.

 ### Components (knobs, jacks, etc)

 CC-BY-SA-4.0.
 If you re-use them, I request you do not entirely re-use my signature color scheme in your own modules, but this request is not legally binding.
 Because I use a limited palette, it's easy to replace most colors in my SVG files using search and replace in a text editor.

 ### Signature / Logo